Helioguilhermediassilva/nowgo-agents/README.md

 ## About the Project

 NowGo Agents Platform is a complete solution for creating and managing teams of autonomous agents for medium and large companies.
-Based on the [EvolutionAPI/evo-ai](https://github.com/EvolutionAPI/evo-ai) repository, our platform adds advanced organizational analysis and automatic generation of customized agents.
+Our platform adds advanced organizational analysis and automatic generation of customized agents.

 ### Key Features